pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 }
 ```

-To get a reference to the controller, add its handle to the DependencyResolver under the name “controller”.
+To get a reference to the controller, add its handle to the DependencyResolver under the name "controller".
 And for the registration mechanism to work correctly, you must pass a pointer to RestService on the component that implements the IRegistrable interface.
 Let's do it in the component constructing method:

 ```go
 func NewHelloWorldRestService() *HelloWorldRestService {